ProFTPD Server Content Pack

 GIM Categorization

-In most cases, ProFTPD messages are categorized based on the Vendor Event Action field, but some log types are generic and we might use a different method to categorize them.
+In most cases the ProFTPD Messages will be categorized based on the Vendor Event Action field but some log types are generic and we may use a different way to categorize them.

 GIM categorization is provided for the following messages: